cvuchener/g500/doc/profile.md

  - 0x0008: switch to previous DPI mode (default action of ‘−’ button).

-### 0x84 – consumer control.
+### 0x84 – Consumer control

 The next bytes are a 16 bits big-endian integer containing the HID usage from the consumer control page.

 | Bytes | Type       | Content                | Comment                  |
 | ----- | ---------- | ---------------------- | ------------------------ |